 • Use Orthodontic Wax:

 Orthodontic wax also helps in preventing mouth ulcers.
 When you place the orthodontic wax on your braces, it will soften the surface.
 It protects the contact of the bracket’s sharp corner and wires with your mouth.
 This wax is waterproof and doesn’t slip easily.
-Therefore it gives you relief for a longer time.
-Rub a small amount of wax in your fingertips for few seconds to warm it before applying.
+Therefore, it gives you relief for a longer time.
+Rub a small amount of wax in your fingertips for a few seconds to warm it before applying.

 • Eat Simple Foods:

 The irritation of your mouth tissues will further aggravate with spicy and acidic food.
 As mentioned earlier, these kinds of foods encourage mouth ulcers.
 So eat simple food while you are starting with your braces treatment.
-Eat soft and mushy foods that are not much spicy and hard in texture.
+Eat soft and mushy foods that are not too spicy and hard in texture.
 Mashed potatoes, scrambled eggs, and shakes are suitable options to eat while on braces.
 Also, avoid hard food with braces to prevent the breaking of brackets and wires.

 • Keep Your Mouth Hydrated: